MERCY12-champ/alx-system_engineering-devops/0x0E-web_stack_debugging_1/README.md

-This script automates the fix for the Apache 500 error
+This script fixes issue with nginx